gingersmith4/cse15l-lab-reports/testing.md

 I'm trying out **different** ways to format text.
 There are lots of different cool things I can do with markdown.

+To make a line break
+I can use two spaces at the end of the line.

 classes I'm taking are